MCP-Mirror/jakenuts_mcp-cli-exec/README.md

 - Default command timeout: 5 minutes
 - Supports Windows and Unix-like systems (use appropriate commands for your OS, e.g., 'dir' vs 'ls')
 - Executes commands sequentially, stopping on first failure
+- Each command runs independently in the specified working directory